crwilcox/lastweek/README.md

 lastweek
 ```

-> Note: This assume ~/go/bin (or wherever go binaries are installed on your
+> Note: This assumes ~/go/bin (or wherever go binaries are installed on your
 > system) is on your path. lastweek is likely installed at ~/go/bin/lastweek

+## Token Scopes

+While a GitHub token isn't required, it will restrict the reporting to public
+activity.
+It also could result in issues due to GitHub rate limiting.
+The token
+created requires the `repo` scope to access private repositories.

 ## Usage